-Option 3 Allocation Application Governance and accountability M & E Use of funds Regional model Changed allocation methodology reorients CE towards equity rather than equality.
-Number of eligible countries decreases and funds increase to eligible countries.
-Regions decide on which countries will receive funds and the amounts of funding to be allocated, based on strategic assessment at regional level.
+Option 3 Allocation Application Governance and accountability M & E Use of funds Regional model Changed allocation methodology re- orients CE towards equity rather than equality.
 Same as the current CE process.
-Governance remains the same but stronger accountability function for regional Joint Team coordinators.
-Improve reporting to allow for better understanding of results.
-Encourage Joint Team reporting as one report to promote joint working, reflection on learning.
+Governance remains the same but stronger accountability function for regional Improve reporting to allow for better understanding of results.
 Funds are disbursed annually based on two-year planning cycle, as is the case now.
-Guidance on use of funds-merit based, high impact etc. remains the same.